bschollnick/downloader/README.md

 downloader
 ==========

-website scrapper based of a plugin infrastructure
+website scrapper, with a plugin infrastructure.